5jjCopter/EzWifibroadcast/Home.md

 ### Features
 (applicable to the latest release)
-- Supports Pi1B+, Pi2B+, Pi3B+, Pi Zero, Odroid-W, Pi A+, Pi V1 and V2 cam (RX Pi needs to be atleast a Pi2)
+- Supports Pi1B+, Pi2B+, Pi3B+, Pi Zero, Pi Zero W, Odroid-W, Pi A+, Pi V1 and V2 cam (RX Pi needs to be atleast a Pi2)
-- For Pi Zero W support see here: https://github.com/bortek/EZ-WifiBroadcast/wiki/Pi-Zero-W-support
 - max. possible resolutions (depending on cam used):
 1280x720p 60fps
 1296x972p 42fps
 1640x922p 40fps
 1920x1080p 30fps
 - max. possible video bitrate about 12Mbit
-- Latency ~140ms with 720p 48fps default settings, minimum possible latency roughly around 110ms
+- Latency ~125ms with 720p 48fps default settings, minimum possible latency roughly around 110ms
 - Support for 2.3/2.4/2.5Ghz bands and 5.2Ghz to 5.8Ghz bands
 - 2.4Ghz on 3dbi omni antennas: ~1km range with ~70mw wifi sticks, about 2km with ~300mW high-power cards
 - 5Ghz on 3dbi omni antennas: ~250m range with 25mW wifi sticks, ~1km range with ~300mW high-power cards
 - Configuration can be done from Windows, no Linux knowledge required
 - Supports different configuration profiles selectable on the field via jumpers or DIP switches
 - Forwarding of video stream and telemetry data to 2nd display via: USB Tethering, Wifi Hotspot, Ethernet, Wifibroadcast relay mode
-- Bi-directional mavlink telemetry support (untested, not working reliably at the moment)
+- Bi-directional mavlink telemetry support
-- Support for video and telemetry inside Tower App and QGroundcontrol etc.
+- Support for video and telemetry inside Tower App and QGroundcontrol, Mission Planner
 - Fully dynamic and automatic detection of 2nd display, just plug it in or connect via Hotspot and it'll work
 - 2 wifi sticks transmit diversity on two different frequencies (Ralink cards only)
 - 3 wifi sticks receive diversity support for Atheros, 5 wifi sticks receive diversity support for Ralink
-- Integrated OSD with support for Mavlink (not bi-directional), Frsky, LTM
+- Integrated OSD with support for Mavlink, Frsky, LTM
 - .AVI Ground recording, PNG screenshots and telemetry data automatically saved to USB stick
 - Quick startup, about 10 seconds until video is shown
 - No issues as with standard wifi, no disconnection, video freeze etc, video will quickly recover